 So How Dangerous Are Tick Bites?

 To avoid these complications with tick bites, you should try to give the ticks as little opportunity as possible.
 Take precautions for home and garden to control tick numbers.
 Protect your pets and regularly inspect them for tick investigation.
-When walking in nature or going to areas where ticks can be expected, use suitable tick protection and tick repellents.
+When walking in nature or good to areas where ticks can be expected, use suitable tick protection and tick repellents.